HTHcoin/HTH-Legacy-old-chain/README.md

 -------------------

 The `master` branch is meant to be stable.
 Development is normally done in separate branches.
-[Tags](https://github.com/protoncoin/protoncoin/tags) are created to indicate new official, stable release versions of Proton Core.
+[Tags](https://github.com/Reden/Reden/tags) are created to indicate new official, stable release versions of Reden Core.

 The contribution workflow is described in [CONTRIBUTING.md](CONTRIBUTING.md).